 Sprites, jets and other types of lightning

 Sprites are electrical discharges that occur high above active thunderstorms.
-Sprites appear as vertical red column extending up to 60 miles from the cloud top and have been found to occur in conjunction with and/or as a reaction to +CG lightning.
-Sprites are mostly red, faintly lit (thus only visible at night), and only last a few seconds making them nearly invisible to the naked eye and difficult to photograph.
+Sprites appear as vertical red columns extending up to 60 miles from the cloud top and have been found to occur in conjunction with and/or as a reaction to +CG lightning.
+Sprites are mostly red, faintly lit (thus only visible at night), and only last a few seconds, making them nearly invisible to the naked eye and difficult to photograph.
 Their shape has been described as resembling columns, carrots or jellyfish!

 Blue jets emerge from the top of the thundercloud, extending up in narrow cones fanning out and disappearing at heights of 25-35 miles.
 Blue jets last just a fraction of a second.

 A bolt from the blue (sometimes called ‘anvil lightning’ or ‘anvil-to-ground’ lightning) is a name given to a cloud-to-ground lightning discharge that strikes far away from its parent thunderstorm.
-It typically originates in the highest regions of a cumulonimbus cloud, travelling horizontally a good distance away from the thunderstorm before making a vertical descent to earth.
+It typically originates in the highest regions of a cumulonimbus cloud, travelling a good distance horizontally away from the thunderstorm before making a vertical descent to earth.
 Due to the final strike point being up to 10 miles away from the storm, these lightning events can occur at locations with clear ‘blue’ skies overhead - hence the name.
 Indeed, this is the origin of the term describing something unexpected: ‘out of the blue’!

-Bead Lightning is the name given to the decaying stage of a lightning channel which cools after a return stroke and its luminosity breaks up into segments.
+Bead Lightning is the name given to the decaying stage of a lightning channel, which cools after a return stroke, and its luminosity breaks up into segments.
 It describes a stage of a normal lightning discharge rather than a type of lightning.

-Ribbon Lightning occurs in thunderstorms with high cross winds and many return strokes The wind blows each successive return stroke sideways into the previous return stroke causing a ribbon effect (Camera movement during the capture of a lightning photograph can also result in the same effect).
+Ribbon Lightning occurs in thunderstorms with high cross winds and many return strokes.
+The wind blows each successive return stroke sideways into the previous return stroke, causing a ribbon effect (Camera movement during the capture of a lightning photograph can also result in the same effect).